dimonrus/tcpless/README.md

 ## TCPLESS

-library for golang rpc tcp serving using gob encoder
+library for golang rpc tcp serving using gob encoder/decoder

 #### If you find this project useful or want to support the author, you can send tokens to any of these wallets